bymbcom/bymb-documentation/Knowledge_Center/Knowledge_Center_Status_Dashboard.md

 *This dashboard is updated as new documents are completed*

 ## Summary of Changes Since Last Update (May 6, 2025):
-- Added final Services document:
+- Added first Product documentation:
-  - Customer Success Management v1.0
+  - High-Resolution IP Cameras (4MP+) v1.0
-- Updated "Total Progress" from 51/85 to 52/85 (61%)
+- Updated "Total Progress" from 52/85 to 53/85 (62%)
-- Decreased "Pending" from 34 to 33
+- Decreased "Pending" from 33 to 32
-- Updated Services completion from 93% to 100% (15/15 documents completed)
+- Added Products completion from 0% to 8% (1/12 documents completed)
-- Marked Customer Success Management task as completed in Next Steps section
+- Marked first CCTV Products documentation task as completed in Next Steps section
-- Updated Next Steps section to focus on CCTV Products, Installation Guides, and Product Selection Decision Tree
+- Updated Next Steps section to focus on Installation Guides and Product Selection Decision Tree
-- Completed all planned Services documentation
+- Started Product documentation category